filviu/docker-ubudebu/README.md

 A simple docker image for troubleshooting in docker, kubernetes, openshift environments.

-You know theere is a better way but you still fondle with apt, apk, microdnf to shoehorn curl to test that API endpoint.
+You know there must be a better way but you still mess around with apt, apk, microdnf to shoehorn curl or telnet to test that API endpoint or network port.
+This is a better way:

-This way you deploy `filviu/ubudebu:latest` in your compose or as a sidecar or whatever, `exec` inside it and have the following available at your fingertips:
+You deploy `filviu/ubudebu:latest` in your compose or as a sidecar or whatever, `exec` inside it and have a number of useful tools available at your fingertips.

+## Versio

+The image is kept up-to-date by rebuilding on top of the upstream `ubuntu:latest` daily.
+I'm not messing with other tags besides `:latest` it is enough for my needs.
+If you need different Ubuntu versions PRs are welcome 😁

 ## Running